 Previously, Ms. Sharp worked with Washington State radio commentator and political pundit John Carlson, serving as director of programs at the Washington Institute for Policy Studies in Seattle.
 During that time she was also active in the Puget Sound Big Brother/Big Sister program.

 Ms. Sharp is a graduate of the University of Washington.
-She and her husband and children live in the San Francisco Bay area.

 Direct phone: (703) 352-4910